tanyaphung/tanyaphung.github.io/_pages/research.md

 ## Sex-biased demography
 Comparing and constrating the genetic diversity between the X chromosome and the autosomes is a tool to study whether any evolutionary process has been sex-biased and has been fruitful in providing insights into human evolutionary history.
 Recently, studying the genetics and the evolutionary history of dogs has captured the fascination of both scientists and the public alike.
 Despite documented sex-biased mating practices in both wild and domestic population of canines, current studies have not investigated whether any evolutionary process has been sex-biased.
 I used whole-genome sequence data from multiple populations of dogs and wolves to test whether the demography of canines has been sex-biased.

-Pre-print: Phung, T.N., Wayne, R.K., Sayres, M.A.W., and Lohmueller, K.E.
+Published work: Phung, T.N., Wayne, R.K., Sayres, M.A.W., and Lohmueller, K.E.
 (2018).
 Complex patterns of sex-biased demography in canines.
-BioRxiv 362731.
+Proceedings of the Royal Society B 286 (1903), 20181976.

 ## Genetic architecture
 Understanding the genetic architecture of complex traits is key to unravel the genetic basis of complex traits.
 I leverage summary statistics from genome-wide association studies (GWAS) to develop a method to infer the mutational target size for each complex trait.
 I also study the extent to which selection is coupled with the variant's effect on the trait.